Skip to main content

 • Create and manage modules in the “Modules” section of Docket

-• Compose with any step type: Modules can contain AI steps, cached steps, and API steps
+• Compose with any step type: Modules can contain AI steps, recorded steps, and API steps

-• CRUD interface: The module creation interface is similar to test creation, with a remote browser for recording interactions
+• CRUD interface: The module creation interface is similar to test creation, with a remote screen for recording interactions

 Variables in Modules